Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 --missing_out changes the filename of the file missing species are written to, by default 'missing.csv'.
 Missing species are BLAST result lines where we couldn't find anything in Fishbase, nor in WoRMS, nor in the NCBI Taxonomy.
 Ideally this file should be empty - if there are many rows in this file, something may have gone wrong (missing NCBI taxonomy IDs in the BLAST output?).

---no_normalise_identity changes the behaviour of the LCA calculation and turns off the normalisation using the query coverage.
-Instead, this flag use only the bp identity.
-Using this flag means that the script will behave identically to the eDNAFlow LCA script.
+--normalise_identity changes the behaviour of the LCA calculation and turns on the normalisation using the query coverage.

 ## Output